openSUSE/squinnie/docs/Fileformat.md

 ### networking.p.gz

 This file contains information on active and listening sockets for each network and socket protocol (tcp, udp for IPv4 and IPv6 as well as unix sockets).
+The file itself is a dict of protocols.

+The structure of the protocols is as following:

+- *tcp*, *tcp6*, *udp* & *udp6*: `inode: [[local ip in hex, local port in hex], [remote ipor zero in hex, remote port or zero in hex`
+- *netlink*: dict of `inode: type`, where type is the type of the socket as found in `/usr/include/linux/netlink.h`.
+- *unix*: a dict of the format `inode: location`, where location is the location in the filesystem.
+The location might be prefixed with an `@` or empty if it's not a filesystem socket.
+- *packet*: a dict in the format `inode: array of netlink attributes`.
+The attributes are ordered in the way they are found in `/proc/net/packet`.
+The headers are included in the file; they are _k, RefCnt, Type, Proto, Iface, R, Rmem, User, Inode_.

 ### parents.p.gz